blwatkins/learning-javascript_mapbox/README.md

 # learning-javascript_mapbox

-Learning resources and notes for the mapbox SDK in the JavaScript programming language
+Learning resources and notes for the [Mapbox SDK](https://github.com/mapbox/mapbox-sdk-js) in the JavaScript programming language